We may earn affiliate commissions for the recommended products. Learn more.

 Final thoughts

-There are several types of VPN and all four – personal VPNs, remote access VPNs, site-to-site VPNs, and extranet-based site-to-site VPNs cater to different needs and purposes.
+There are several types of a VPN, and all four – personal VPNs, remote-access VPNs, site-to-site VPNs, and extranet-based site-to-site VPNs – cater to different needs and purposes.
 For example, personal VPNs focus on individuals who simply want to secure their online activities or access geo-restricted content.
-Meanwhile, other technology, like extranet-based site-to-site VPN, facilitate secure communication between businesses, organizations, and large entities.
+Meanwhile, other technologies, like extranet-based site-to-site VPNs, facilitate secure communication between businesses, organizations, and large entities.

-Therefore, you should identify whether you need a VPN for your personal usage or business.
-If you need it for the latter, then think about what kind of communications you’d like to secure.
-And if you’re unsure, some types of VPN, like personal VPNs, offer money-back guarantees and free trials to try it out risk-free, so we recommend looking into that.
+You should determine whether you need a VPN for personal or business use.
+If you need it for the latter, consider what kind of communications you’d like to secure.
+And if you’re unsure, some VPN types, like personal VPNs, offer money-back guarantees and free trials to try them out risk-free, so I recommend looking into that.